ultimate-notion/ultimate-notion/README.md

 ## Credits

 To start this project off a lot of inspiration and code was taken from [hatch] and [notional].
-Ultimate Notion makes also have use of [notion-sdk-py].
+Ultimate Notion uses internally [notion-sdk-py].

 [Notion]: https://www.notion.so/
 [hatch]: https://hatch.pypa.io/